NicholasCoppola21/skyward-manager/README.md

 ## NOTE: This project is currently in a PoC state and may not operate as you might expect.

 ## Goals:
-- [x] Log into Skyward
-- [x] Pull grades
-- [ ] Parse out all grade information by class
-- [ ] Calculate GPA by finding the tier of class
-- [ ] Format into a Discord Bot
+- [ ] Create a structured slash command handler w / event support
+- [ ] Implement way to load RSA private key at load time such that it only ever exists in memory and use this to encrypt values
+- [ ] Allow users to provide their Skyward credentials, allow them to save an encrypted version using the above strategy
-- [ ] Integrate data into a database
+- [ ] Use these credentials to interface with [ccisd-skyward](https://github.com/NicholasCoppola21/ccisd-skyward)
+- [ ] Cache all user info (encrypted) to prevent as much spam as possible, include delete all data function.
-- [ ] Compare against other user feature (Leaderboard?)
+- [ ] Use the cached assignment data to fetch new assignments automatically (after user enables)
-- [ ] Live monitor grades by checking every 30 minutes and notify user of any changes
-- [ ] Clean up code and make it look presentable

 ## Current Setup Guide